luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Clean-Architecture-Starter-Kit/README.md

 # <sub> Powered by Selenium, CA Principles, TDD, Docker & GitHub Actions </sub>

-# <sub> Engineered by [Luis René López](https://github.com/luislopez-dev) </sub>

 ## Introduction

-<strong>This project demonstrates a core foundation for building enterprise web applications with integrated DevOps capabilities.</strong>
+This repository is intended for educational and experimental purposes only.
+It is not production-ready and should not be used in live or critical environments.

+I will continue to refine the project as time permits and based on the number of stars ⭐ this repository receives.

 Some patterns like DTOs and isolated Use Cases were omitted due to time constraints.
 I’m archiving it as a structural reference.

-This is an evolutionary architecture built with a pragmatic approach; as such, there will never be a 'final' version.
-I will continue to refine the engineering as time permits and based on the number of stars ⭐ this repository receives.

 ## Structure